Need Help? Give us a call.

 Note that you can purchase shipping insurance from a third-party provider.
 Some popular third-party shipping insurance providers are ShipWorks, Shipsurance, and Parcel Insurance Plan (PIP).

 Different shipment providers will charge you different rates depending on a combination of these factors.
-Before contracting with a shipment provider, determine what your business’s policies regarding shipping will be.
+Before contracting with a shipping service, determine what your business’s policies regarding shipping will be.
 What areas are you willing to ship to?
 Which products will you ship?
 Knowing the answers to these questions will make it easier to find a suitable provider for your shipment needs.

-Keeping the aforementioned factors in mind, here are the best shipping services for small business, based on your business’s needs.
+Keeping the aforementioned factors in mind, here are the best shipping services for small businesses, based on your business’s needs.

 It is also worth noting that USPS offers a flat-rate option based on the packaging used.
-Prices range from $6.55 for a Priority Mail envelope (arrives in one to three business days) to $17.65 for a large box.
+Commercial prices range from $6.95 for a Priority Mail envelope (arrives in one to three business days) to $19.95 for a large box.

 USPS offers a variety of additional service options, including Priority Mail Express (overnight delivery), USPS Retail Ground (delivers in two to eight business days), and Media Mail for the distribution of books and periodicals.